Yoronex/arvisan-backend/README.md

 - Copy .env-example to .env.
 Add the Neo4j user credentials (username and password) to the Neo4j environment variables.
 Also choose a username and password, which is used to authenticate with this backend.
 - Install all dependencies: `npm install`.
 - Start the application: `npm run dev`.
+If you get an error
 - The backend is now accessible on http://localhost:3000.
 The API documentation can be viewed at http://localhost:3000/api-docs